armenak/DataDefender/README.md

 --exclude-extension=exe
 ```

 Please review the help associated with each command as there are small differences (for example, there's no need to specify en-token.bin, it's the default if --token-model isn't provided with a custom file.
 It's also not necessary to provide the files, they've been bundled in the jar file.
-You can provide custom opennlp modes with --model-file.
+You can provide custom opennlp models with --model-file.

 #### Anonymization
-There are a couple of changes affecting anonymization (in addition to [Database configuration](#database-configuration)):
+There are a couple of changes affecting anonymization (in addition to [database configuration](#database-configuration)):

 A new format and features for the requirements xml file.
 See the [sample_project]([sample_projects/anonymizer/) for an example new format, and also the xml schema file [requirement.xsd]([src/main/resources/com/strider/datadefender/requirement/file/requirement.xsd).

 CoreFunctions has been split into a few different classes, and its package has been moved.
 See the new classes here: [src/main/java/com/strider/datadefender/anonymizer/functions](src/main/java/com/strider/datadefender/anonymizer/functions).
 Some functions have been removed entirely, for example randomInt, because apache commons can be used instead with RandomUtils.nextInt.

+Referencing functions from the xml file now takes the form ClassName#method rather than ClassName.method to be more in-line with java's standards for naming.

 ## Features and issues
 Please report issues or ask for future requests here: https://github.com/armenak/DataDefender/issues